Shoaib-1302/Crime_Prediction/README.md

 This repository contains the complete implementation of our research paper:

 📄 **"An Integrated Approach to Crime Prediction Using Time Series and Spatial Analysis"**
-Published in *Applied Science and Engineering Progress*, 2025.

 ---